vuex-asr/vuex-asr/docs/step-by-step-guide/namespacing.md

     export { Store };
 ```
 Notice the `modules` property added to the store.
-In here we've created the namespace `USER` to which we assign the imported module.
+In here we've created the namespace `User` to which we assign the imported module.

 ::: tip TIP
 The capitalization of the namespaces (e.g. USER) is just a preference.